 I've heard a couple people mention how much the color is like the coffee-colored pantyhose we used to wear.
 Anyone else besides me remember L'Eggs?

-Knowing we'd be on the road for at least 36 hours - our travel time ended up being much longer, due to an Interstate 10 accident had us "parked" for more than an hour - I needed a hand project.
+Knowing we'd be on the road for at least 33 hours - our travel time ended up being much longer, due to an Interstate 10 accident that had us "parked" for more than an hour - I needed a hand project.
 I looked through my few hand work WIPs and determined they were too large or cumbersome, or too tedious for working on in the car.
 My almost last-minute decision was to begin a new project!

 Digging through a box of notions, I came across this template -a Half Hexagon to make "Inner City" units.